pqabelian/abelian-community-website/docs/guide/wallet/cli-wallet-mlp.md

 outline: deep
 ---

-# Abelian Multi-layer Privacy Wallet (CLI) Manual
+# Abelian CLI Wallet (MLP) Manual

 ## Introduction

-This document is designed to provide IT professionals and advanced users with comprehensive steps for successfully installing and configuring the Abelian Multi-layer Privacy Walle(CLI) (abewalletmlp), a new command-line interface (CLI) wallet
+This document is designed to provide IT professionals and advanced users with comprehensive steps for successfully installing and configuring the Abelian CLI Walle(MLP) (abewalletmlp), a new command-line interface (CLI) wallet

 With the increasing popularity of digital currencies, the demand for privacy protection among users is also growing.
 To meet this demand, we have specifically developed the Abilian Multi-Layer Privacy Wallet (CLI version)- Your Gateway to Enhanced Privacy and Flexibility!